 Male gibbons are black and females are gold.
 All baby gibbons are born gold to blend with their mother.
 After their first year, the fur of both male and female gibbons changes from gold to black.
 Females will lighten back to gold when they are ready to mate.

 White-Cheeked Gibbons will sing to attract a mate then continue to sing together.
 Each couple can be identified by their particular song and live as monogamous pairs together with their offspring.
-Be sure to look for these adorable animals on your next visit.
-They will keep you entertained!
+Be sure to look for these adorable animals on your next visit to Disney’s Animal Kingdom.
+They will definitely keep you entertained!